Do you need a special monopod for shooting video?

 The following video show how you get smoother tracking shots by using a monopod for your video clips.

 Here is another excellent video, on Vimeo, on shooting video and using a specialized monopod with feet, the Manfrotto 561bvdh: http://vimeo.com/69972568.
 Watch it.
 It's only 3 minutes long and you will get some simply outstanding tips on getting smooth video with a monopod.
-It's only about 3 minutes long but does a great job of showing you exactly what to do and the resulting video you'll get.
+It does a great job of showing you exactly what to do and the resulting video you'll get.

 The video is done by a professional videographer, but the technique can easily be used by beginning videographers like you and me.